Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 After you find apartments you like, contact the landlord now.
 Here are ways to improve your chances:

 - **Speak or write in German**
-    You get more responses if you use German.
+    You get more responses if you write in German.
 If you don't speak German, use [Deepl](https://www.deepl.com/translator) or [ChatGPT](https://chat.openai.com/) to write your message.
 - **Call and write**
     Some landlords only answer phone calls.
 Others only answer emails.
 Call as soon as you can, then send a message.
 - **Introduce yourself**